School choice in Pennsylvania

-The Pennsylvania school code, section 1327, policy for school choice is, “...to preserve the primary right and obligation of the parent or parents, or person or persons in loco parentis to a child, to choose the education and training for such child.”
+The policy for school choice is implied in section 1327 of Act No. 14 of the Pennsylvania school code of 1949 which states "to preserve the primary right and obligation of the parent or parents, or person or persons in loco parentis to a child, to choose the education and training for such child."

 Origins in the United States

-The origins of school choice can be traced to a 1955 proposal by the prominent economist and Nobel laureate Milton Friedman who suggested that America's public school system could be improved through free market principles.
+The origins of school choice can be traced to a 1955 proposal by economist and Nobel laureate Milton Friedman who suggested that America's public school system could be improved through free market principles.
 Friedman proposed giving parents the opportunity to use state and local funds, otherwise designated for local school districts, in the form of vouchers to attend other private or public institutions.

-Forms of School Choice in Pennsylvania
+Forms of school choice in Pennsylvania

 Educational Tax Credit

 Pennsylvania became the first state to pass an education tax credit targeted at corporations.
 This legislation came on May 7, 2001 and was passed with overwhelming bi-partisan support.
 Pennsylvania's Educational Improvement Tax Credit, known as EITC, allows companies a 75 percent tax credit for donations made to non-profit scholarships or educational improvement organizations.
 If the company makes the same donation over a two-year commitment, the tax credit increases to 90 percent.
 The tax credits are capped at $750,000 annually or $200,000 for pre-k donations.